332nd Medical Brigade: Symbolism

 Maroon and white are the colors associated with the Army Medical Department.
 The unit's World War II campaign service is symbolized by the fleur-de-lis in blue and silver representing the campaigns of Normandy and Northern France; the evergreens allude to the Ardennes Alsace campaign.
 The embattled turrets forming the cross suggest the castles of the Rhineland, and the Central Europe campaign is denoted by the silver cross at center.
 The Meritorious Unit streamer awarded for service in the European Theater is also represented by the embattled maroon cross.

 Background

 The distinctive unit insignia was approved on 22 October 1985.

 Combat Service Identification Badge

 Description/Blazon

 A silver color metal and enamel device 2 inches (5.08 cm) in height consisting of a design similar to the shoulder sleeve insignia.

 History

 The Early Years

 The 19th Medical Regiment was constituted in the Regular Army on 18 October 1927, allotted to the Sixth Corps Area, and assigned to the VI Corps.
 The regiment was organized on 23 March 1928 with Organized Reserve personnel as a "Regular Army Inactive" unit with headquarters at Chicago, Illinois.
 Assigned reserve personnel were from the states of Michigan, Wisconsin, and Illinois.
 The regiment conducted summer training most years at the Fort Snelling station hospital; its designated mobilization station was Fort Oglethorpe, Georgia.
-On 29 May 1941 the regiment was redesignated as teh 69th Medical Regiment.
+On 29 May 1941 the regiment was redesignated as the 69th Medical Regiment.